Lumber River: Lumber River State Park

 The Lumber and some of its adjoining banks are part of the Lumber River State Park, which comprises 9,874 acres of land and 115 miles of waterway.
-The park’s recreational activities are currently at Princess Ann Access in the south and the Chalk Banks access to the north (near the town of Wagram).
+The park's recreational activities are currently at Princess Ann Access in the south and the Chalk Banks access to the north (near the town of Wagram).

 There are 24 boat launches along the Lumber River that serve as access points to Lumber River State Park.
 The entire length of the river is open to fishing.
 The common game fish are black crappie, largemouth bass, catfish and redbreast sunfish.
 All anglers must have a valid fishing license and follow the regulations of the North Carolina Wildlife Resources Commission.
 Nine primitive camping sites are located at the Princess Ann section of the park, between Orrum and Fair Bluff.
 These campsites are meant to be used by no more than 6 people at a time.
 Each camp site features, a picnic table and grill, lantern holder, trash can, and fire ring.
 There are several hiking trails and picnic areas at Princess Ann as well as the many municipal and county parks that are located on the Lumber River.

 Fourteen individual campsites are available at the Chalk Banks Access Area in Scotland County for family camping.
 Each site has a table, lantern holder, trash can and fire pit.
 Canoe-in campsites are also available.

 Local wildlife

-The Lumber River has many different types of organisms in and around it, including the Semotilus lumbee, which is a species endemic to the sandhills region that the Lumber River flows through.
-The Semotilus lumbee is also known as the sandhills chub.
-The cape fear chub is not the only unique organism that is found around the Lumber River.
-Other organism such as Megathymus yuccae, a giant yucca skipper and, Leuconotopicus borealis, the red-cockaded wood pecker are species that are endemic to habitats around the Lumbee River.
+The Lumber River supports a rich diversity of wildlife, including several rare or conservation-concerned species.
+One of the most notable is the Sandhills chub (Semotilus lumbee), a freshwater fish found in the Sandhills region through which the river originates.
+The river also provides habitat for other uncommon species, such as the giant yucca skipper (Megathymus yuccae), an insect whose larvae depend on yucca plants found in sandy upland habitats along the basin.
+Among the birds associated with the river is the red-cockaded woodpecker (Picoides borealis), which favors the longleaf pinesandhills ecosystem near the river's headwaters and is considered one of the best red-cockaded-woodpecker habitats north of Florida.

+Beyond these, the Lumber River basin supports a wide variety of other species, from American alligators to various amphibians, bottomland forest birds, and neotropical migrants, reflecting the river's mosaic of sandhill, swamp, and bottomland habitats.
+This combination of ecological diversity and rare species helps make the Lumber River one of North Carolina's most important natural corridors for biodiversity.